barvian/thesis/paper.md

 	</div>
 </div>

 The mood picker is the primary focus of this screen, as it allows the user to launch an appropriate relaxation exercise, so it was vertically centered.
 This picker consists of three buttons, labeled with appropriate Emoji characters to represent the various moods a user might identify with.
-Once the user selects one, a similar view appears for them to determine the duration of their relaxation session.
+Once the user selects one ({% include fr.html f=19 %}), a similar view appears for them to determine the duration of their relaxation session.
+Once the user selects one ({% include fr.html f=20 %}), an appropriate relaxation exercise -- or sequence of exercises, depending on the duration chosen -- appears ({% include fr.html f=21 %}).

 <div class="o-wrapper__wide">
 	<div class="c-flow">